faunaapp/faunaapp-android/README.md

 #List of MoSCoW prioritized requirements for the app

-As a pet owner, I must be able to login so I can access personal app content
+As a pet owner, I must be able to login so I can access personal app content (Implemented)

-As a pet owner, I must be able to create a new calendar taskEntry so I can be reminded later
+As a pet owner, I must be able to create a new calendar taskEntry so I can be reminded later (Implemented)

-As a pet owner, I must be able to see a list of all my calendar entries so I can keep myself informed
+As a pet owner, I must be able to see a list of all my calendar entries so I can keep myself informed (Implemented)

-As a pet owner, I should be able to add other users to a calendar taskEntry so I can share the responsibility
+As a pet owner, I should be able to add other users to a calendar taskEntry so I can share the responsibility (Not implemented)

-As a pet owner, I should be able to add a category to a calendar taskEntry so I can easily tell the context
+As a pet owner, I should be able to add a category to a calendar taskEntry so I can easily tell the context (Implemented)

-As a pet owner, I could be able to logout so another user can login
+As a pet owner, I could be able to logout so another user can login (Implemented)